-[The cybersecurity program for each] Each covered entity shall, [include monitoring and testing, developed] in accordance with [the covered entity's] its risk assessment, develop and implement written policies and procedures for vulnerability management that are designed to assess the effectiveness of [the covered entity's] its cybersecurity program.
-[The monitoring and testing shall include continuous monitoring or periodic penetration testing and vulnerability assessments.
-Absent effective continuous monitoring, or other systems to detect, on an ongoing basis, changes in information systems that may create or indicate vulnerabilities, covered entities shall conduct:] These policies and procedures shall ensure that covered entities:
+The cybersecurity program for each Covered Entity shall include monitoring and testing, developed in accordance with the Covered Entity's Risk Assessment, designed to assess the effectiveness of the Covered Entity's cybersecurity program.
+The monitoring and testing shall include continuous monitoring or periodic Penetration Testing and vulnerability assessments.
+Absent effective continuous monitoring, or other systems to detect, on an ongoing basis, changes in Information Systems that may create or indicate vulnerabilities, Covered Entities shall conduct: